axibase/atsd-use-cases/tutorials/workshop/performance.md

 LIMIT 500000
 ```

 The above query only affects date formatting with a dynamic pattern, when `DatetimeProcessor` is returned by `DateTimeFormatterManager`.
-It does not affect the performance of date formatting in Data API or other subsystems.
+This does not affect the performance of date formatting in Data API or other subsystems.

 A better query is shown here: